HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 * How can the durability of entanglement be increased?
 * How can the “afterglow” effect be measured?
 * How can prompt sabotage be prevented?
-* Can HYBRID support ethical decision-making?
+* Can HYBRIDA support ethical decision-making?

 ---